-This section encompasses the key elements that comprise the architecture of Plato, starting with its two main components: the Ontop OBDA system and the PostGIS backend.
+In this chapter we will highlight the architecture of Plato, going in detail on its two main components: the Ontop OBDA system and the PostGIS backend.
 We will discuss about the implementation of FDWs to facilitate handling large data cubes as PostgreSQL foreign tables.
-Finally, we will highlight the system's various optimization techniques, focusing on the implementation of the Raptor Join operator for maximizing the efficiency of spatial joins.
-This chapter, apart from the sections regarding the Cache and Raptor Join optimizations, has been written jointly with my colleague Filippos Yfantis and, as a result, it also appears verbatim in his Msc thesis [31].
+Finally, we will outline the system's various optimizations, focusing on the implementation of caching raster data for efficient operations.
+This chapter, apart from the sections regarding the Cache and Raptor Join optimizations, has been written jointly with my colleague Anastasios Mantas and, as a result, it also appears verbatim in his MSc thesis [16].